 Upgrading your shaders

-If your Project uses Lit Shaders from the Built-in Render Pipeline, you must convert those Shaders to URP Shaders.
-For information on this, see Upgrading your Shaders.
+If your project uses the prebuilt Standard Shader, or custom Unity shaders made for the Built-in Render Pipeline, you must convert them to URP-compatible Unity shaders.
+For more information on this topic, see Upgrading your Shaders.